asifbacchus/MailcowBackup/README.md

 addition, it reads easy-to-edit external plain-text files for borg settings so you don't have to weed through the script code to supply things like passwords.

-**This script autodetects the location of your Mailcow configuration file.
+**This script auto-detects the location of your Mailcow configuration file.
 If you have multiple files on your system with the same name as the configuration file, the script will likely get confused and exit with an error**